 Sometimes, doctors can diagnose whooping cough simply by asking about symptoms and listening to the cough.
 Medical tests may be needed to confirm the diagnosis.
 Such tests may include:

 Treatments and drugs

-Infants are typically hospitalized for treatment, because whooping cough is more dangerous for that age group.
+Infants are typically hospitalized for treatment because whooping cough is more dangerous for that age group.
 If your child can't keep down liquids or food, intravenous fluids may be necessary.
-In some cases, prescription sedatives will help your child rest.
 Your child will also be isolated from others to prevent the infection from spreading.